elbaum-lab/xiDPC-STEM/README.md

 # piDPC and pBF data collection and processing
 ## Setup
-1. Install AutoScript TEM on the microscope computer and on the SerialEM computer
+1. Item Install AutoScript TEM on the microscope computer and on the SerialEM computer
 2. Make sure that AutoScript TEM on the microscope computer is reachable from SerialEM:
 2.1 Set the correct IP adress or computername
 2.2 Test by e.g. running the '20250609\_PreAquAtItems.txt' script
-3. Beam Centering:
+3. Item Beam Centering:
-3.1 Center the beam roughly to the center on the detector 3.2 Fine:
+3.1 Item Center the beam roughly to the center on the detector 3.2 Item Fine:
 3.2.1 refine manually by running the '12segments.py' on the microscope computer, or 3.2.2 automatically by running the '20251202\_CenterBeam.txt' from SerialEM (watch the log carefully).
 If it doesn't converge properly, center manually (3.2.1) and then again (3.2.2)